mstksg/inCode/copy/entries/pararrow.md

 ~~~

 And the trace shows that it is "forking" two times.
 The structural analysis
-would actaully suggest that we forked three times, but...I'm not totally sure
+would actually suggest that we forked three times, but...I'm not totally sure
 what's going on here heh.
 Still two is much more than what should ideally be
 required (one).